 Step #4: A letter will be sent in the Fall to inform you whether MERSI is extending an invitation for an interview for a Fellowship position starting the following July.
 For interviewees, if you wish to view information on the Boston area, please click on the internet site for the Greater Boston Visitors and Convention Bureau.
-This may prove helpful in planning your trip to Boston/Cambridge.
+This may prove helpful in planning your trip to Boston/Waltham.

 The Massachusetts Eye Research and Surgery Institution (MERSI) Immunology Fellowship Guidelines presented here is a summarized version.
 Should you wish to have a full copy of the guidelines, kindly request a copy using the Feedback Link below.

 The primary goals of the MERSI Ocular Immunology Fellowship are to develop diagnostic skills and therapeutic skills in caring for patients with destructive ocular diseases mediated by abnormal immunoregulatory processes, and to develop an information base in basic ocular immunology, with associated research skills, to facilitate appropriate total care of patients with destructive ocular inflammation.

 Such diseases include progressive cicatricial pemphigoid, progressive Mooren’s ulcer, peripheral ulcerative keratitis secondary to collagen vascular disease,scleritis, retinal vasculitis, necrotizing retinitis, and chronic, steroid resistant uveitis.
 The specific goals and objectives enumerated below should serve as a starting framework:

 1. Diagnosis and management of cicatricial pemphigoid